LowIQCoder/graphlux/dataset/README.md

 # Dataset Information

 Here you can find information about our dataset preparation.
-We decided to construct our own dataset using information from open sources such as books and courses
+We decided to construct our own dataset using information from open sources such as books and courses.
+Estimated size of final dataset is ~800 unique nodes

 ## Node Example
 All nodes listed in our final [dataset](nodes.json) have the same structure